yuanbei/Nars-Wiki/Procedural-Inference.md

 Again, the new evidence is merged with the previous knowledge, to gradually increase the confidence of knowledge about operations.

-Also it can happen, that a future belief does not happen as predicted, in which case a anticipation is formed by the system, an application of closed world assumption justified by the fact that the system expected to observe it but it didn't.
+Also, it can happen, that a future belief does not happen as predicted, in which case anticipation is formed by the system, an application of closed-world assumption justified by the fact that the system expected to observe it but it didn't.
 To complete the process, revision takes over.

 ```
 IN: <(&/,<a --> b>,+3) =/> <b --> c>>.